A/B Testing

 Red warning signs overlaid on an A/B testing dashboard showing common errors in split test setup and analysis

-Before reading this, make sure you know how long to run an A/B test — it’s the foundation everything else builds on.
+Before you read this, make sure you understand how long to run an A/B test.
+That’s the foundation everything else builds on.

 Mistake 1: Stopping the Test as Soon as It Hits Significance

-A 95% confidence level means: if the null hypothesis is true (the variants are identical), you’d still see this result 5% of the time by random chance.
-But that 5% applies only if you commit to a fixed sample size and stop there.
-When you peek and stop early, you multiply your chances of seeing a false positive with every check.
+A 95 percent confidence level means this: if the null hypothesis is true and the variants are identical, you would see this result 5 percent of the time by random chance.
+But that 5 percent only applies if you commit to a fixed sample size and stop there.
+When you peek multiple times, you multiply your chances of seeing a false positive with every check.

 Mistake 2: Testing Too Many Elements at Once

-Why it breaks your test: If four things changed and the variant beat control by 12%, you have no idea which change drove that improvement.
-When you try to iterate from this — test the next version, build on the winner — you’re building on a foundation you don’t understand.
+This is noise-driven development.
+When you change multiple things in an A/B test and the variant wins, you have zero information about what actually moved the needle.
+When you try to iterate from this, test the next version, build on the winner, you’re building on a foundation you don’t understand.
 Eventually the optimizations plateau, and you can’t diagnose why.

-Exception: Multivariate testing (MVT) is designed for testing multiple element combinations simultaneously — but it requires 5–10× more traffic than a standard A/B test and is only suitable for high-traffic pages (100,000+ monthly sessions).
+There is an exception to this rule.
+Multivariate testing is designed for testing multiple element combinations simultaneously.
+But it requires 5 to 10 times more traffic than a standard A/B test and is only suitable for high-traffic pages with 100,000 or more monthly sessions.
+For everyone else, it’s a trap.

 Mistake 3: Not Accounting for Day-of-Week Effects

-What it looks like: Your test runs Monday to Friday and shows a clear winner.
-You roll it out and the improvement doesn’t hold.
+Your A/B test runs Monday to Friday.
+The variant shows a clear winner.
+You roll it out Monday morning.
+By Wednesday, the improvement has shrunk by half.

-Why it breaks your test: User behavior varies dramatically by day of week.
-B2B sites see 30–50% higher engagement on Tuesday–Thursday.
+This is day-of-week bias, and it’s invisible until you look for it.
+User behavior varies dramatically by day of week.
+B2B sites see 30 to 50 percent higher engagement on Tuesday through Thursday.
 E-commerce spikes on Thursday evening and Sunday afternoon.
-If your test doesn’t capture a full week on each side, you’ve measured a biased sample.
+If your A/B test doesn’t capture a full week on each side, you’ve measured a biased sample.

-The fix: Always run for complete calendar weeks.
-Minimum: 2 full weeks.
-Check your analytics for day-of-week CVR variation before launching — if it’s significant, weight your required runtime accordingly.
+Always run your A/B tests for complete calendar weeks.
+The minimum is 2 full weeks.
+Check your analytics for day-of-week CVR variation before launching.
+If it’s significant, weight your required runtime accordingly.
+This isn’t negotiable.

 Mistake 4: Ignoring the SRM (Sample Ratio Mismatch)

-An SRM can invalidate your entire test, because the populations being compared are no longer equivalent.
+An SRM can invalidate your entire A/B test because the populations being compared are no longer equivalent.
+You’re not comparing apples to apples.
+You’re comparing apples to a different type of apple.

-The fix: Check for SRM before analyzing results.
-Use a Chi-squared test on your traffic split (any A/B testing tool should flag this automatically).
+Check for SRM before analyzing your A/B test results.
+Use a Chi-squared test on your traffic split.
+Any A/B testing tool should flag this automatically.
 If your p-value for the traffic ratio is under 0.05, your test has an SRM problem.
 Investigate the cause before reading results.
+Don’t try to save the data.
+Rerun the test.

 Mistake 5: Running Tests on Polluted Traffic

-What it looks like: Your test includes internal team traffic, bot traffic, and QA sessions.
+Your A/B test includes internal team traffic.
+It includes bot traffic.
+It includes QA sessions.
 The sample size looks healthy.
 The results are noise.

-Why it breaks your test: Your team clicking through the test during QA generates sessions that don’t represent real customer behavior.
+When your team clicks through the test during QA, they generate sessions that don’t represent real customer behavior.
 Bot traffic creates artificial session counts without conversion intent.
-Both inflate your denominator (total sessions) and dilute real conversion signals.
+Both inflate your denominator and dilute real conversion signals.

 Mistake 6: Measuring the Wrong Metric

-What it looks like: You optimize for clicks on the CTA button.
-Clicks go up 18%.
+You optimize for clicks on the CTA button.
+Clicks go up 18 percent.
 Revenue stays flat.

-Why it breaks your test: Clicks ≠ conversions.
-Opens ≠ revenue.
+This is the proxy metric trap, and it’s one of the most common A/B testing mistakes.
+Clicks don’t equal conversions.
+Opens don’t equal revenue.
 Micro-metrics are useful diagnostics, but they’re not business outcomes.
-A test that increases CTA clicks by 18% but doesn’t move the downstream conversion is measuring the wrong thing.
+A test that increases CTA clicks by 18 percent but doesn’t move the downstream conversion is measuring the wrong thing.

-The fix: Define your primary metric before the test starts — and make it a business outcome (purchase, trial signup, demo booked), not a behavioral proxy (click, scroll depth, time on page).
+Define your primary metric before the A/B test starts.
+Make it a business outcome like purchase, trial signup, or demo booked.
+Not a behavioral proxy like click, scroll depth, or time on page.
 Track secondary metrics as diagnostics, but don’t make shipping decisions based on them.

 Mistake 7: Not Running a Pre-Test A/A Test (When Traffic Allows)

-What it looks like: You set up your test, split traffic 50/50 between identical pages, and… the “variant” wins by 8% with 91% confidence.
-You didn’t notice, launched the real test, and trusted results that were already polluted.
+You set up your A/B test.
+You split traffic 50/50 between identical pages.
+And the variant wins by 8 percent with 91 percent confidence.
+You didn’t notice.
+You launched the real test.
+You trusted results that were already poisoned.

-Why it matters: An A/A test — sending equal traffic to two identical variants — should show no significant difference.
+An A/A test sends equal traffic to two identical variants.
+It should show no significant difference.
 If it does, your testing setup is broken.
-Common causes: the tracking pixel fires differently on each variant, the randomization algorithm is biased, or there’s a technical implementation error.
+The tracking pixel fires differently on each variant.
+The randomization algorithm is biased.
+Or there’s a technical implementation error.

 If your A/A test shows a winner, your A/B test results cannot be trusted until the underlying issue is fixed.

-The fix: Run an A/A test for 1 week before any major test program launches (or after setting up new testing infrastructure).
+Run an A/A test for 1 week before any major test program launches.
+Or after setting up new testing infrastructure.
 If it shows a significant result, debug before continuing.
-This step is skipped by 90% of teams — and it’s why so many “winning” tests fail to hold in production.
+This step is skipped by the vast majority of teams.
+And it’s why so many winning A/B tests fail to hold in production.

 A/B Testing Mistakes: Quick Reference